Arghh/Arghh.github.io/_posts/2016-04-28-Scripting.md

 #### Background Story

 I'm looking for a flat in Hamburg and it's not going to good - been on the hunt for a month now.
-The real estate situation there is [insane.](http://immobilien-kompass.capital.de/hamburg/eimsbuettel-stadtbezirk/eimsbuettel-stadtteil) Affordable flats in a loved quarter (Altona, Ottensen, Eimsbüttel) stay online for about two to three hours and in that time the landlord / real estate agent will receives on average about **200** mails (So the agents have told me, to whom I've talked to about this.)
+The real estate situation there is [insane.](http://immobilien-kompass.capital.de/hamburg/eimsbuettel-stadtbezirk/eimsbuettel-stadtteil) Affordable flats in a loved quarter (*f.e Altona, Ottensen, Eimsbüttel*) stay online for about two to three hours and in that time the landlord/real estate agent will receives on average about **200** emails (*So the agents have told me, to whom I've talked to about this problem.*)

 That means, I need to be constantly online and hit the refresh button on the big 3,4 real eastet portals in Germany.
 Between job and school I don't have the time to do that, which means I miss out on a lot of good offers.
 <br>